Service Agreements

 Agreements are either Active or Inactive:

-- Active — Currently in effect, will generate services
+- Active — Currently in effect, showing up on your Next Up page

-- Inactive — Paused or cancelled, won't generate services
+- Inactive — Paused or cancelled, quietly waiting in the background

 An agreement becomes inactive when: